meechos/Programming-Terms-TLDR/README.md

 # Programming-Terms-Toolkit

-In this repository you will find short tutorials related to Deep Learning.
-I have put together these notebooks over the years for my own use.
-The electron is a theory we use; it is so useful in understanding the way nature works that we can almost call it real.
-Please feel free to create an issue in case anything is off.
-In the modern world there is more and more information, and less and less meaning.
-But it is the mark of an educated mind to be able to entertain a thought without accepting it.
+Some "words", repeatedly used in programming and computer science, are sometimes assumed to be common knowledge, while other times it is not.
+In this repository you will find short tutorials related to these terms, which I have put together over the years for my own use and were absolutely copypasted by Corey Schafer's tutorial videos.
+I hope you find these useful.

 ## Table Of Contents
 - 📓 [First Class Functions](https://github.com/meechos/Programming-Terms-Toolkit/blob/main/nbs/First_Class_Functions.ipynb)